keras-team/autokeras/README.md

 </p>
 </div>

 Auto-Keras is an open source software library for automated machine learning (AutoML).
-The ultimate goal of AutoML is to provide easily accessible deep learning models to domain experts with limited data science or machine learning background.
+The ultimate goal of AutoML is to provide easily accessible deep learning tools to domain experts with limited data science or machine learning background.
 Auto-Keras provides functions to automatically search for architecture and hyperparameters of deep learning models.

 ## Installation